Ortlieb Vario Review

 Mounting System

 The Ortlieb Vario is available with either Ortlieb's more traditional QL2.1 hook and latch style mounting system or their more unique QL3.1 click-in mounting system.
-In this review, the model we tested came with the QL3.1 system.
+In this review, we tested the QL2.1 system, though we have tested this pack with the QL3.1 system in the past.

 Storage

-With over 1400 cubic inches of total volume, the Vario lands in the middle of our lineup when it comes to raw storage capacity.
-With its large main storage compartment, extra pockets and sleeves, and included helmet carrying sling, it has plenty of space to accommodate all the gear we needed for daylong missions.
+With over 1400 cubic inches (23 liters) of total volume, the Vario lands in the middle of our lineup when it comes to raw storage capacity.
+With its large main storage compartment, three exterior pockets, and helmet carrying sling, it has plenty of space to accommodate all the gear we needed for daylong missions.
 While it doesn't have the same overall volume as more traditional touring panniers that come in a pair, the size and functionality of this bag are perfectly ample for commuters and daytrippers alike.

 The Vario has a deep main pocket that is secured with a roll-top closure and a velcro strap.
-While this particular roll-top isn't quite as secure as other models with a cinch strap and buckle, we found this design very conducive to the hybrid backpack style, making it easy to open and close to remove items on-the-go.
-The laptop sleeve and various pockets are convenient for folks who plan to commute with this pannier, and the front pocket perfectly stores the padded backpack straps when you aren't using them during your ride.
-It's clear that a great deal of thought went into creating this pack, and the quality shows!
+While this particular roll-top isn't quite as secure as other models with a cinch strap and buckle, we found this design very conducive to the hybrid backpack style, making it easy to open and close to remove items on the go.
+The laptop sleeve and mesh pockets are convenient for folks who plan to commute with this pannier, though commuters may look for more zippered pockets for smaller necessity items.
+The exterior water bottle-style pockets are admirable storage options but unfortunately have no closure to secure items from falling out.
+The central exterior pocket accommodates the backpack straps while in transit but can be used as an additional pocket when in back mode.

 The Vario doesn't score quite as highly as our high-capacity touring panniers when it comes to storage, but that's because many touring panniers come in a pair.
 If you were to hypothetically sport a pair of Varios, your total storage would be on par with the highest volumes in our lineup.
 The bottom line is that the Vario has plenty of room to handle everything you would need out of a commuting pannier or a daypack, striking a nice balance between the two.